 - Disciple and Ghost can be hard to get in multiples and there is a limited supply of them.

-- Madman works great when you play it, but it’s a one-shot and in order to get more of them, you have to not buy any cards on a turn, which is a very high cost.
+- Madman works great when played, but it’s a one-shot and in order to get more of them, you have to not buy any cards on a turn, which is a very high cost.

-- Pixie is also a one-shot and only gives you a 1/12 chance of actually getting your village effect each time you play one.
+- Pixie is also a one-shot and only gives a 1/12 chance of actually getting the village effect each time it’s played (The Field’s Gift)

 Conspirator, Cultist, Ruined Village, Vassal

-If you read my definitions too rigidly, you can find a way to justify calling these cards villages.
-They are not villages.
-These cards don’t actually give you the same effect as other villages; they don’t enable the same types of turns.
+With the definition of village used here, it can be possible to misunderstand and think of certain cards as villages that don’t provide the effect of playing multiple terminal actions in a turn.
+These cards are not villages.
+These cards don’t actually give the same effect as other villages; they don’t enable the same types of turns.
 Without something else present that is actually a village, you are subject to the same limitations as a kingdom with no villages.

-The logic is that “Hey, Cultist is a terminal, and Cultist allows me to play multiple Cultists in a turn, so it’s a village!”
+- Conspirator, Cultist, Vassal: The logic with these cards is that Cultist, for example, is a terminal action which allows for playing more Cultists in the same turn, so multiple terminals have been played.
 The argument is similar for Conspirator and Vassal.

-The flaw in this logic is that in this case, most of those Cultists you played weren’t really terminal.
+The flaw in this logic is that in this case, most of those Cultists that were played weren’t really terminal.
 It makes more sense to think of these cards as “sometimes non-terminal” or as having a “non-terminal mode” to them.
-This categorization is more appropriate to the way these cards actually work in actual games of Dominion with decks that you will actually build.
+This categorization is more appropriate to the way these cards actually work in games of Dominion

-Obviously Ruined Village isn’t actually a village, even though it says “village” in the title.
-Sorry 🙁
+- Ruined Village is is not a village, even though it has “village” in the title.